joakim/bismark/readme.md

 - Typographically sound
 - [Extensible](/extras.md)

-Bismark is output format agnostic, and should be relatively easy to parse.
+Bismark is output format agnostic, and is intended to be relatively easy to parse.

 It is still in flux and is subject to change.
-Feedback is welcome.
+Feedback is always welcome.

 ---